seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 First, there is the Neapolitan prince.

 **PORTIA**
-Ay, that’s a colt indeed, for he doth nothing but
+Ay, that's a colt indeed, for he doth nothing but
 talk of his horse; and he makes it a great
 appropriation to his own good parts, that he can
 shoe him himself.
 I am much afeard my lady his